achimkoh/critical-ml-resources/README.md

 **Distill**
 http://distill.pub/

+If you want to learn the technical stuff, the following two links are probably helpful to you:
 **Selection of resources to learn Artificial Intelligence / Machine Learning / Statistical Inference / Deep Learning / Reinforcement Learning by Memo Atken** https://github.com/memo/ai-resources

+and

 **Machine Learning for Artists by Gene Kogan and Francis Tseng** https://ml4a.github.io/

 **The Non-Technical Guide to Machine Learning & Artificial Intelligence by Sam DeBrule** https://machinelearnings.co/a-humans-guide-to-machine-learning-e179f43b67a0
-Popular list that provides an industry-oriented overview.
+Popular list that provides an industry-oriented overview